bebopkid/scale.qihardware.org/index.md

 ## Contribute

-- Add a link to the week.
-Go to the top :)
+- Add your links to the top of the weekly roundup.
 - https://github.com/QiHardware/scale.qihardware.org (code + site)